Polynesian pronunciation MAH-kay MAH-kay) named after Make-make the

 hydrostatic equilibrium) and plutoid.

-orbit of 38.51 AU at perihelion and 53.07 AU at aphelion, places it the farthest from the Sun of any KBO (Kuiper belt
+orbit of 38.51 AU at perihelion and 53.07 AU at aphelion, places it (for now) the farthest from the Sun of any KBO (Kuiper belt

-object) other than Eris which with an orbit of 97.65 AU at aphelion is also classified as a scattered disk object or SDO.
+object)—the dwarf planet/plutoid Eris with an orbit of 97.65 AU at aphelion is generally regarded as an SDO or scattered disk object.

 Its diameter of